hypercerts-org/hypercerts/contracts/audits/marketplace/Hypercerts_v01-1.md

 the `MakerAsk` struct is required to be an array of size 1 with value 1.
 The `additionalParameters` field was expanded with `minUnitsToKeep` to declare the amount of units that should remain in the hypercert fraction.
 This has been tested in `StrategyHypercertFractionOffer.sol`.

+### TRST-H-2 | The fraction offer maker order is not invalidated correctly, leading to orders being replayed

+We've updated the logic to invalidate the order to test agains the change in balance when the strategu would execute:

+` isNonceInvalidated = (IHypercertToken(makerAsk.collection).unitsOf(itemIds[0]) - unitAmount) == minUnitsToKeep;`

+This has been tested in `StrategyHypercertFractionOffer.sol` under `testMakerAskInvalidation` where we execute multiple sales to invalidated the order, add additional units to the original hypercert fraction and execute a sale to validate that the order still cannnot be executed because the nonce of the order has been invalidated.

+Additionally, to underline the paradigm of 'fractions are NFTs` we've updated the ordervalidator to not check on the units held by the fraction, but whether the fraction is owned by the maker.
+Check on the units held by the fraction is still done in the strategy.